GuryevaPolina/Daemon/README.md

 rngtest is included in the package **rng-tools**.
 You also can compile it by yourself: https://github.com/waitman/rngtest

-FIPS 140-2 includes 1000 tests.
-Good random source should pass at least 990 of them.
 Sample use case of rngtest:

 ```bash
 rngtest < ~/random/buffer